coderheck/Tria-OS-Docs/FeatureLib.md

 # Tria.OS Features Library

 ## Lighting (DEPRECATED)
 This section lists all features releated to Lighting.
+DEPRECATED DO NOT USE THIS IN YOUR MAP BECAUSE THIS WILL BE REMOVED IN TRIA V1.0

 ### LightingFeature:SetLighting(newLighting: `{ [string]: any }`)
 Example: